mdavids/rfc/content/draft-davids-forsalereg-10.md

 the advantage of easy deployment without affecting ongoing operations.
 As such, the method can be applied to a domain name that is still in full use.

-.# Note to the RFC Editor
+.# About This Document

+This note is to be removed before publishing as an RFC.

 This document contains several "Notes to the RFC Editor", including this section.
 These should be reviewed and resolved prior to publication.